 This is most recent syllabus.
 Your final syllabus will be given during your first day of class

 Note: This course is an “optional course” of the Food & Sustainability Studies curriculum.
 It may be taken individually.
 You do not have to be enrolled in the Food Studies Program to take this course.
 However, priority will be given to students participating directly in the Food & Sustainability Studies Program during initial enrollments.

 - increase their understanding of how individual food behaviors are shaped by the foodways of their society;

-- learn to approach cultural differences with an unbiased framework;
+- develop skills to approach cultural differences with an unbiased framework;

-- increase their knowledge of Italian culture through the examination of the food practices of individuals and communities;
+- gain knowledge of Italian culture through the examination of the food practices of individuals and communities;

 - identify the cultural, political, and economic value of food; and